project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 Environment Variables
 ---------------------

-To this point we have using the default settings of where to store the Domain Contract and the persisted dataset.
+To this point we have been using the default settings of where to store the named contract and the persisted dataset.
 These are in general local and within your working directory.
-The use of environment variables frees us up to use an extensive list of connector contracts to store the data to a location of the choice or requirements.
+The use of environment variables frees us up to use an extensive list of connector contracts to store the data to a location of choice.

-Hadron provides an extensive list of environment variables to tailor how your components retrieve and persist their information, this is beyond the scope of this tutorial and tend to be for specialist use, therefore we are going to focus on the two most commonly used for the majority of projects.
+Hadron provides an extensive list of environment variables to tailor how your components retrieve and persist their information, this is beyond the scope of this tutorial and tends to be for specialist use, therefore we are going to focus on the two most commonly used for the majority of projects.